linear-framework/linear-web/README.md

        //              - an absolute EXTERNAL path on the filesystem
        //            defaults to blocking static file hosting .staticFiles(CLASSPATH, "public/")

+       // (optional) adds a custom deserializer to the server;
+       //            by default, the server supports JSON, XML, and Form-URLEncoded deserializers;
+       //            this can be called multiple times to add multiple deserializers .setDeserializer(JSON, MyJsonDeserialzer)

        // (optional) enables SSL over HTTPS with the given keystore and truststore;
        //            defaults to standard HTTP